Preview

 Description

-A black-and-white landscape photograph that shows the Sternberg camp on the left side of the Red Deer River.
+This black and white photograph features the Sternberg camp on the left side of the Red Deer River.
 On the east end of the photo is flat grassland.
 To the left of the river are rock outcrops with clusters of vegetation.
-The picture shows trees, additional vegetation, and rocks along the river.
+The picture features trees, additional vegetation, and rocks along the river.
 The river splits at a small island covered with grass and trees before converging again.
 To the right of the river is Rosse's ranch.
 To the left of the river is the Sternberg camp with at least two white tents, pitched on the shore, and a scow that includes a white tent and two small dinghies floating nearby, as well as rock outcrops.
 These are also visible in the distance.
+Handwriting is below the photograph.

 Physical Description